wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.5.md

 ### PHP 8

 vBulletin has been updated to support PHP 8.0.
 Extensive work has been undertaken to update legacy code in the system to support PHP 8.0.
 This covers all areas of the product.
-If you encounter issues when using PHP 8.0, please report them in the [forums](https://forums.vbulletin.com).
+If you encounter issues when using PHP 8.0, please report them in the [forums](https://forum.vbulletin.com).

 #### Error Reporting

 In previous versions of vBulletin, the system would override PHP's system error reporting settings.
 This behavior is increasingly problematic with newer versions of PHP.
-It is being removed in order to improve development, testing, and providing support.
+It is being removed to improve development, testing, and providing support.
 In rare cases, this could allow production servers to display warnings and notices at the top of the rendered page.
 To disable these edit your php.ini and set these variables:

 ```
 display_errors = Off